A. Company Overview

 - Mobile payment services

 We are committed to provide innovative, affordable and customer friendly services that enable people to connect and communicate or transact in a seamless manner.
 The services are provided to the customers (enterprises) which are located not only in India but outside India as well.
 It aims to lead the path not only through products and services, but also via sustainability and CSR initiatives.
 We remain committed to act responsibly and ethically to maintain the trust of its customers, its employees and other stakeholders.

 B. CSR Programs

-ACL Mobile Limited acknowledges that while there are positive impacts of connectivity, there is an equally pressing necessity to mitigate the harmful environmental and social impacts of telecom services.
+Sinch acknowledges that while there are positive impacts of connectivity, there is an equally pressing necessity to mitigate the harmful environmental and social impacts of telecom services.

-ACL Mobile Limited, through its CSR shall support long term programs/projects and activities in the following domains:
+Through our CSR, we shall support long term programs/projects and activities in the following domains:

 • Support for promotion of education of all kinds (school education, technical, higher, vocational and adult education), to all ages and in various forms, with a focus on vulnerable and under-privileged, particularly for the girl child.

 • Ambulance services, mobile medical units, health awareness programmes and camps, medical check-ups, HIV/AIDS awareness initiatives, health care facilities and services, sanitation facilities.